Langleybury: Present day

 Langleybury School closed in 1996 and for a time partly housed Hertfordshire County Council's Social Services offices.

 The empty modern school became a favoured film location site, notably for the Hope and Glory TV series of 1999.
 The site has been used in numerous TV shows and adverts, as well as films such as St Trinians and In The Heart Of The Sea.
+The house appears in the British TV series Endeavour as "Blenheim Vale".
 It is also used as a CCB (close combat battle) area for people who play Airsoft (an outdoor combat game) in the buildings which are still safe to enter.
 A children’s farm is situated in the old farm attached to the mansion house.

 In conjunction with Newby Hall the Langleybury House was used in crafting the look of the fictitious manor house Hundreds Hall in the 2018 film The Little Stranger, which was directed by Lenny Abrahamson and starred Domhnall Gleeson and Ruth Wilson.
 In the article "Domestic Disturbances: Crafting The Look Of The Little Stranger" the production designer, Simon Elliott, explained how he was given free rein by the owners to modify Langleybury House for the production of the movie, including knocking down walls.

 The house and its stable block (dated 1726) have been converted into flats.